santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 # Notes

-- there exists a specific geographic region (the bermuda triangle) where ships and aircraft disappear at an anomalously high rate through some unexplained mechanism
+- author notes that the bermuda area as having 'a disturbing and almost unbelievable catalogue of unexplained mysteries.'